jpedro/jpedro.github.io/.posts/scrum.md

 I like the ideas in the [Agile Manifesto](https://agilemanifesto.org/) but those are just that: ideas.
-I get that for managers, that need to justify development costs (that ties directly to development time), that manifesto is meaningless.
+I get that for managers, that need to justify development costs, that manifesto is meaningless.
 Wishful thinking.
 I get it.

 So Scrum swooped in and saved the day as a way to get workers to _commit_ to deadlines and _track_ those.
 This is, obviously, important.